MCFLS/shoutbomb/README.md

 #Sending data to Shoutbomb from Sierra using SQL Workbench/J and WinSCP

-Both SQL Workbench /J and WINSCP offer a command line interface which makes it easy to work with both applications to send the file to Boopsie using a Windows batch file.
-Please note I only export bib record number, title, author, publisher, year, format and ISBN to Boopsie, NOT the full record.
-I also automatically compress the file with 7zip per Boopsie's instructions
+Both SQL Workbench /J and WINSCP offer a command line interface which makes it easy to work with both applications to send the file to Shoutbomb using a Windows batch file.
+I use separate SQL files for holds, renewals and overdues which allows me to send them separately at different times if necessary.

 DOWNLOAD APPLICATIONS